jouellnyc/micropython_ethernet/README.md

 ![image](https://github.com/user-attachments/assets/9eaffa9a-2325-4183-a9ab-4d30737b3edb)

-- But I was not able to work out how to get pinged or to ping anything and moved on to the Wiznet/etc after a giving it some time.
+- But I was not able to work out how to get pinged or to ping anything, easilty.
+Once the Wiznet's arrived and they worked out better on the broadboard, I moved on.

 ## References

 | Topic | Link |